DDev247/Lucid-Game-Engine/howtouse.md

  Lucid Example" AND remember to go to File>line ending conversion(or something like that idk) and convert to Unix (LF) line endings, or download the file from https://github.com/DDev247/Lucid-Game-Engine/blob/main/settings.adp
  # Step 10.
  Relaunch the app from VS or double click the .exe file
+# Installing it with the wrapper
+ # Step 1
+ Download the wrapper from